UMAprotocol/docs/docs/oracle/dvm-interface.md

 ## The Voting Interface

 The Voting Interface is used by _token holders_ to vote on prices for pending price requests.
-When we say token holders in this section, we are referring to UMA tokens, which should not be confused with synthetic tokens that are produced by financial contracts that use the UMA DVM.
+When we say tokenholders in this section, we are referring to UMA tokens, which should not be confused with synthetic tokens that are produced by financial contracts that use the UMA DVM.